 For an overview of all the resources available to you from Cambridge Libraries and beyond, check out CamGuides.

-At the current time, we are unable to welcome old members and visiting scholars to use the library to access specific items or to consult materials unique to Queens'.
-Please contact the College Librarian if you have any questions about our collections and we will do our best to help remotely.
+Old members and visiting scholars are welcome to use the Library to access specific items or to consult materials unique to Queens', upon prior arrangement.
+Please contact the College Librarian if you have any questions about our collections and we will do our best to help remotely, or arrange a visit.

 Queens' College's student library was named 'The War Memorial Library' in commemoration of Queens' members killed during the Second World War.
 The Library is housed in the College's original 1448 chapel, on Old Court, and is entered from Library Passage that links Old Court and Walnut Tree Court.